 Also returning for this year’s celebration will be the first joint winners of the competition, who danced and won together in 2014:

 Junor Souza competed in the very first year of Emerging Dancer in 2010, and again in 2012 and 2014, when he jointly won the award with dance partner Alison McWhinney.
 He also took home the People’s Choice Award in 2014.
-As Junor took part over three years of the competition, he also rose through the ranks of the Company: in 2010 he was promoted to First Artist, then in 2011 to Junior Soloist and finally to First Soloist in 2014.
+As Junor took part over three years of the competition, he also rose through the ranks of the Company: in 2010 he was promoted to First Artist, then in 2011 to Junior Soloist and to First Soloist in 2014.
 Career highlights include dancing the Prince in Nutcracker, Albrecht in Giselle, Romeo in Nureyev’s Romeo & Juliet and Prince Siegfried in Swan Lake.
 Junor has also coached for Emerging Dancer; he mentored the 2018 winner Daniel McCormick as well as the 2018 People’s Choice Award winner, Alice Bellini, when she competed as a finalist in 2019.

 The other 2014 joint winner, Alison McWhinney, competed as a finalist in 2013 and 2014.
-She has also progressed quickly: being promoted to First Artist in 2014, Soloist in 2015 and more recently to First Soloist in 2017.
+She has also progressed quickly: being promoted to First Artist in 2014, Soloist in 2015 and to First Soloist in 2017.
 Favourite roles have included Juliet in Nureyev’s Romeo & Juliet, Myrtha and Giselle in Mary Skeaping’s classical Giselle, and the title role in Kenneth MacMillan’s Manon.

 Aitor has since danced roles from Albrecht in Akram Khan’s Giselle, the role of Des Grieux in MacMillan’s Manon and was in the creation of William Forsythe’s Playlist (Track 1, 2).
-Next month, he will take on the lead role in Akram Khan’s new full-length ballet, Creature.

 Rina has since danced the role of Clara/Sugar Plum Fairy in Nutcracker, Fairy of the Golden Vine and Princess Florine in The Sleeping Beauty and the Peasant pas de trois in Swan Lake.